NaixGames/Polycosmos/README.md

 - Mininum number of victories with different weapons against before finishing the game counts as victory.
 - Minimum number of keepsakes before finishing the game counts as victory.
 - Minimum number of fated list completed before finishing the game counts as victory.

+Traps:
+-Add a number of traps into the item pool to keep you on your toes.

 Quality of Life:
 - Contractor have all upgrades available to buy from the start.
 Fated list available from start.
 Lounge available from the start.
 Brooker available from the start.
 Demeter can appear from the first run.